Pseudonym-Tim/mewgenics-furniture-framework/README.md

   Furniture names already present in the base data, another loaded append file, or the optional vanilla name list are skipped instead of duplicated.

 - **Mod-folder scanning**
-  The framework searches common mod and output folders for furniture append files.
+  The framework searches your mod folders for furniture append files.

 - **In-editor capture workflow**
   Capture the currently selected furniture from the furniture editor directly into an append file.